t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Smart Grid

-In future smart city scenarios, the smart grid will be critical in ensuring highly available/efficient energy saving and control in city-wide electricity management.
-Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity, to react and restore power after a disturbance, reduce operation cost and reuse renewable energy effectively.
-In addition, edge computing can help monitoring power generation and power demand, and making electrical energy storage decisions in the Smart grid system.
+In future smart city scenarios, the Smart Grid will be critical in ensuring highly available/efficient energy saving and control in city-wide electricity management.
+Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity, to react and restore power after a disturbance, reduce operation cost and reuse renewable energy effectively, since these operations involve local decision making.
+In addition, edge computing can help monitoring power generation and power demand, and making electrical energy storage decisions in the Smart Grid system.

 ### Smart Water System